modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

 Images arrive directly from each robot's camera:
 * The iCub robot image arrives from the left eye camera having a size of $320\times240$ pixels and is transmitted over YARP at 30 FPS.
 * The Pepper robot image arrives from the top camera having a size of $640\times480$ pixels and is transmitted over ROS at 24 FPS.
-The image is directly forwarded to the facial expression model, resulting in a predicted emotion returned to the corresponding robot's LED interface.
+The image is directly forwarded to the facial expression model, resulting in a predicted expression returned to the corresponding robot's LED interface.

 ## Modifying the FER Model